SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell_Wilcox_IQUDC00.md

 ### Logging Output Audio Type

-This page allows the user to include/exclude Ouput Audio Type parameters in logging.
+This page allows the user to include/exclude Output Audio Type parameters in logging.
 It also provides those parameters' values.

 ### Logging Output Dolby E